 This article will review common state and local laws regulating tattooing and the criminal penalties for violating these laws.

 While not all states require someone giving a tattoo to have a license, most of them have training or apprenticeship requirements of some kind.
 Additionally, some cities or municipalities have adopted ordinances that apply to tattooing that may add requirements beyond those required by the state.
 In many states, it is a crime to give someone else a tattoo without having a proper state or local license, training, or supervision.

 Many states require that individual tattoo artists be licensed, as well as tattoo business establishments.
 And, in some states, tattoo artists can only work out of fixed licensed locations, not pop-up shops or mobile shops.

 In states that require or allow for tattoo artist apprenticeships, the apprentice can practice only under the guidance or supervision of a properly licensed artist.
-For example, if you are an apprentice tattoo artist you cannot give tattoos unless you are being supervised by the licensed tattooist.
+For example, if you are an apprentice tattoo artist, you cannot give tattoos unless you are being supervised by a licensed tattooist.

 In many states, the definition of tattooing doesn't generally require that any kind of compensation be exchanged between the person giving the tattoo and the person receiving it.
 This means, for example, that if a friend gives you a tattoo at home for free and isn't licensed, your friend has committed a crime even though they never asked for or received any payment from you.

 Most states also make it a crime to give a minor (younger than 18) a tattoo.
 Some of these laws are blanket prohibitions against anyone giving a tattoo to a minor, while others allow for minors to get tattoos if they have the permission of a parent or guardian.